voilajsx/appkit/src/config/docs/PROMPT_REFERENCE.md

 function getConfig(key?: string, defaultValue?: any): any;
 ```

 - Returns entire config object if no key is provided
 - Returns nested value if key uses dot notation (e.g., `'server.port'`)
 - Returns `defaultValue` if the key is not found
+- **Note:** Values returned by `getConfig` will already be type-coerced if
+  `loadConfig` was used with `env: true` and a schema.

 ### 4\. `getEnv`